swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-25-work-efficiently-and-collaboratively-with-git.md

 improvements made to it.
 You can visualize and discuss the changes made to a model before merging them into the codebase.

-!!! tip "Protecing the codebase"
+!!! tip "Protecting the codebase"

     To ensure reliability and continuous improvement, the `main` branch should only include thoroughly reviewed and validated changes that benefit the model and can